mtik00/invoicer/README.md

 Set the following parameters:
 *   `SECRET_KEY`: You should always create your own secret key
-*   `USERNAME`: The one and only username used for login
-*   `PASSWORD_HASH`: The one and only password used for login.
-This is an *argon2* hash of the password.
-Once you install the project requirements, you can generate this with the following code:
-    `python -c "from argon2 import PasswordHasher; ph = PasswordHasher(); print ph.hash('mysecretpassword')"`
 *   `SESSION_TIMEOUT_MINUTES`: The number of minutes before you are automatically logged out.
 Set this to `None` or `0` to stay logged in.
 *   `WKHTMLTOPDF`: The path to the `wkhtmltopdf` binary used for converting the